OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 6. shall not populate the `acr` claim with required values;
 7. shall require the `acr` claim as an essential claim;
 8. shall support all authentication methods specified in clause 5.2.2-14 of [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced] including diferent combinations of the methods to send requests (using [PAR] or not - item 11);
-9. shall not allow `refresh tokens` rotation feature.
+9. shall not allow `refresh tokens` rotation feature;
+10. should not request authentication requests that include an id_token_hint, as the id_token to be used may contain Personally Identifiable Information, which could be sent unencrypted through the public client.

 # Security considerations